jun7/wyeb/README.md

   You can add your own keys to access context-menu items we added.
-  To add Ctrl-Z to GtkAccelMap, insert '&lt;Primary&gt;&lt;Shift&gt;z' to the last "" in the file 'accels' in the conf directory assigned 'c' key, and remeve the ';' at the beginning of line. alt is &lt;Alt&gt;.
+  To add Ctrl-Z to GtkAccelMap, insert '&lt;Primary&gt;&lt;Shift&gt;z' to the last "" in the file 'accels' in the conf directory assigned 'c' key, and remeve the ';' at the beginning of the line. alt is &lt;Alt&gt;.

 key:
 4 - is ctrl